mafaldacf/Traffic-Analysis/README.md

 ## 0. Setup

 For this assignment you will need the 2nd and 3rd machines (VM2 and VM3) you created in the last assignment.
 You will _also need to create a 4th machine_ (henceforth called VM4) and put it in the same network as machine VM2 and VM3.
-Simply cloning VM1 and changing its static IP to 192.168.1.4 should be enough.
+Simply cloning VM1, connecting it to sw-2 instead of sw-1 and changing its static IP to 192.168.1.4 should be enough.
 Remember to run:

     $ sudo /etc/init.d/networking force-reload